niksilver/board-game-framework/examples/paper-scissors-rock/README.md

 choosing a room; `ChoosingName` is after that; and finally we are `Playing`.
 For `ChoosingName` we keep track of the name we've typed so far.
-We also want the list of clients because at this point we have joined the room and we have them ready for when we show the playing screen.
+We also want the list of clients because at this point we have joined the room and we have the client list ready for when we show the playing screen.
 For `Playing` we also keep the list of all clients, and also our name.
-This is so that if we change room we can take our name with us.
+Keeping our name is useful because if we change room we can take our name with us.

+Finally it's worth mentioning two more types. `NamedClient` is used simply when we want to communicate to other clients the name we've chosen.
+`Client PlayerProfile` is
-Finally it's worth mentioning two more types. `NamedClient` is used simply when we want to communicate to other clients the name we've chosen. `Clients PlayerProfile` is useful when we want to deal with not just a client which might be an observer or a player, but when we want to deal with a client that we know is a player, and therefore has a hand.
+useful when we want to deal with not just a client which might be an observer or a player, but when we want to deal with a client that we know is a player, and therefore has a hand.